Home Insurance

 And remember, it will be more expensive if the lender purchases the insurance.
 It is much cheaper if the homeowner maintains his own policy.

-A catastrophic result of no homeowner's insurance can happen in the event of storms, tornadoes, hurricanes, earthquakes, or any horrific weather occurrence.
+A catastrophic result of no homeowner's insurance can happen in the event of winds, storms, tornadoes, hurricanes, earthquakes, or any horrific weather occurrence.
 Your home can be left with costly repairs and could be rendered unsafe.
 Relocation for many months can sometimes result.
 If the homeowner does not have proper insurance coverage, he bears the liability himself.

 Any homeowner can face the possibility of a lawsuit.
 The family dog bites a neighbor or visitor, or someone slips and falls on your front steps.
 Either one of these occurrences is cause for legal action.